-STUDENTACCUMULATES: ACTION TAKEN:

-6 disciplinary action points Conference with: • student's parent(s)/guardian(s)

-• student

-Director or Director of Student Services

-Appropriate measures to change behavior will be recommended.

-10 disciplinary action points Conference with:

-student's parent(s)/guardian(s)

-• student

-Director or Director of Student Services

-To formulate a behavioral modification plan to address the

-student's needs.

-13 disciplinary action points Conference with:

-student's parent(s)/guardian(s)

-• student

-Director or Director of Student Services

-Sending school Principal

-To adjust the student's behavioral modification plan.
+STUDENTACCUMULATES: ACTION TAKEN: 6 disciplinary action points Conference with: student's parent(s)/guardian(s) student Director or Director of Student Services Appropriate measures to change behavior will be recommended.
+10 disciplinary action points Conference with: 13 disciplinary action points Conference with: • student's parent(s)/guardian(s) • student • Director or Director of Student Services • Sending school Principal To adjust the student's behavioral modification plan.
 15 disciplinary action points Student will be recommended for return to home school

-- The sending school principal will be notified of any student offense/violation of the student discipline code, regardless of the level, at the discretion of the Director or Director of Student Services. - Points will be evaluated at the conclusion of each month.
+- The sending school principal will be notified of any student offense/violation of the student discipline code, regardless of the level, at the discretion of the Director or Director of Student Services - Points will be evaluated at the conclusion of each month.
 No special considerations will be made.